ellakoa/postcard-poem/content/posts/woods-are-great-for.md

   butterflies others for weird fungi and chestnuts and then some woods are good for getting lost in.

-  I like to think the trees listen to everything, storing away anecdotes to keep them amused through a long winter's hibernation.
+  I like to think the trees listen to everything, storing away anecdotes to dream about through a long winter's hibernation.

   Kings Wood near Ashford is a particularly magnificent wood matching its grand name and is great for all the things listed in the poem.
 collection: Places